randallsquared/uhfs/uhf/index.md

 ### uhf

 The `uhf` CURIE key MUST have as its value an object, called the "CURIEs definition object".
-The CURIEs definition object is a mapping from CURIE prefixes to CURIE references.
+The CURIEs definition object is a mapping from CURIE prefixes to IRI expansions.
 The CURIEs definition object contains no processable CURIEs.
 Implementations MUST NOT process either keys or values of the CURIEs definition object as CURIEs themselves (no recursion).

 Keys of the CURIEs definition object MUST conform to the requirement for [CURIE prefixes](https://www.w3.org/TR/2010/NOTE-curie-20101216/#s_syntax).

-Values of the CURIEs definition object MUST conform to the requirement for [CURIE references](https://www.w3.org/TR/2010/NOTE-curie-20101216/#s_syntax).
+Values of the CURIEs definition object MUST conform to the requirement for [IRI](https://tools.ietf.org/html/rfc3987#section-2.2)s.

 #### Scope